mvolkmann/MyUnixEnv/notes/GoNotes.md

     - the executable can be moved anywhere
     - Go tools do not need to be installed in order to execute the result
   - `go install {pkg-name}`
-    - builds a package and installs it in $GOBIN which must be set
+    - builds a given package and installs it in $GOBIN which must be set
+    - also builds all the dependencies of the package, and recursively all of their dependencies
     - can omit pkg-name if if the package directory
   - `go clean -i {pkg-name}`
     - deletes the executable for the package from $GOBIN